cardnoles/Test-Driven-Development/README.md

 Timeline:

 * 1976 - publication of "software reliability" by Glenford Myers states a developer should never test their own code.
-* 1990 - black box techniques dominate
+* 1990 - black box techniques dominate (in black box testing, the tester does not know how the code works, only what it               should be doing in the end).
 * 1994 - Kent Beck writes SUnit testing framework for Smalltalk
 * 1998 - Extreme Programming article about writing the test first
 * 1998 - 2002 Test first becomes Test Driven